Medical Excuses

 In certain circumstances where an illness or injury is prolonged and/or requires significant medical attention or hospitalization, an Emergency Medical Leave of Absence from classes may be provided.

-Emergency Medical Leaves of Absence are issued only after a student has been evaluated in the Student Health Center or has provided appropriate documentation from their healthcare provider via their MyWesternHealth patient portal.
-The Emergency Medical Leave of Absence will then be emailed directly to the student and to their instructors by the Student Health Center Medical Director
+Emergency Medical Leaves of Absence are issued only after a student has provided appropriate documentation from their healthcare provider or has been evaluated in the Student Health Center.
+The Emergency Medical Leave of Absence will then be emailed directly to the student and to their instructors by the Student Health Center Medical Director.

 What is a Dean's Withdrawal?